2008–2009 Sri Lankan Army Northern offensive: The west coast falls and Kilinochchi is surrounded

 Between October 18 and October 20, heavy fighting raged on the outskirts of Kilinochchi, with SLA troops attempting to break through LTTE bunker lines.
 During these two days 36 SLA soldiers were killed and 48 were wounded in contrast to 12 Tamil Tiger fighters killed.
 This resulted in the deaths of some soldiers and the sickening of others.
 The military was not able to break through the remaining LTTE bunker lines situated before the city, due to heavy rain.
 Furthermore, most of the Sri Lankan army soldiers were needed to secure rebel territory taken in the previous two months after the LTTE's retreat to the north.
-With SLA forces stretched, that territory was coming under hit and run attacks by the rebels.
-Even the Sri Lankan Air Force was not being able to dislodge the rebels from their positions on the roads into Kilinochchi.
+With SLA forces stretched, that territory was coming under hit-and-run attacks by the rebels.
+Even the Sri Lankan Air Force was not able to dislodge the rebels from their positions on the roads into Kilinochchi.
 The city had, by this point, been evacuated of all civilians and the LTTE were preparing bunker positions within the town.
-Earlier in the month the SLA stated they would take the rebel capital within days, however more than two weeks later operation maps at press briefings showed they were still 10 to 15 kilometers from the town, in contrast with their previous statements of being only two kilometers from Kilinochchi.
+Earlier in the month the SLA had stated they would take the rebel capital within days; however more than two weeks later operation maps at press briefings showed they were still 10 to 15 kilometres from the town, in contrast with their previous statements of being only two kilometres from Kilinochchi.

-By mid-November SLA forces managed to clear the entire west coast of LTTE cadres.
-By November 17, the SLA captured three more strategic towns: Mankulam, Pannikankulam and Pooneryn.
-Mankulam and Pooneryn had been in LTTE hands for the previous nine years.
+By mid-November SLA forces had managed to clear the entire west coast of LTTE cadres.
+By November 17, the SLA had captured three more strategic towns: Maankulam, Pandiyankulam and Pooneryn.
+Maankulam and Pooneryn had been in LTTE hands for the previous nine years.
 54 soldiers were killed and another 350 wounded in the battle for Pooneryn, which fell after SLA forces advanced on the Pooneryn-Paranthan road.
 At the same time an offensive was conducted on the Muhamalai front.
 There, the SLA were attempting to break through the LTTE forward defence lines.
 Half a dozen attacks were repulsed by the LTTE leaving hundreds of casualties among government forces.
 In three days between November 16 and November 19, 200 SLA soldiers were reported to have been killed and another 700 wounded in battles across the north of the country.
 Some opposition lawmakers put the number at 250 killed.
 A Sri Lankan military source said the SLA Command in Jaffna had lost contact with two battalions.
-However, despite this, the SLA managed to break through the first line of the LTTE's defence on the Muhamalai front on November 20, which gave the SLA another 800 yards.
+However, despite this, the SLA managed to break through the first line of the LTTE's defence on the Muhamalai fort front on November 20, which gave the SLA another 800 yards.
 This left the LTTE with two more lines of defence at Muhamalai.